 18, During this academic year the Research Ethics and Integrity Officer has prioritised working closely with departments to raise awareness about research good practice and increase the visibility of research ethics policies and procedures.
 Researchers have received increased support and training to try and facilitate their knowledge and awareness of ethical procedures and policies.
-It has become evident that there is a need for increased support for researchers who are moving into cross discipline research areas.
+It has become evident that there is a need for increased support for researchers who are moving into cross-disciplinary and inter-disciplinary research areas.